rooseveltframework/semantic-forms/README.md

 [![npm](https://img.shields.io/npm/v/semantic-forms.svg)](https://www.npmjs.com/package/semantic-forms)

-A pattern library of forms based on semantic HTML enhanced with a modern UX.
+A pattern library of attractive forms for your website with the following design goals:

+- Attractive, modern float label visual design.
+- Responsive layout based on modern CSS grid technique.
+- Clear fields.
+- Light and dark mode.
+- Invalid field styling.
+- Good accessibility.
+- Semantic HTML (no div soup).
+- Uses a progressive enhancement approach so that core functionality and most of the features still work with JavaScript disabled.
+- Sets no global styles and is scoped by a single class name `semanticForms` applied to `<form>` elements.
+- No dependencies.

 See a [live demo here](https://kethinov.github.io/semanticforms/semanticForms.html).

+This module was built and is maintained by the [Roosevelt web framework](https://github.com/rooseveltframework/roosevelt) [team](https://github.com/orgs/rooseveltframework/people), but it can be used independently of Roosevelt as well.

 # Usage